-Previous: “Architectural Features and Building Styles of Gerasa“
+Previous: “Architectural Features and Building Styles”

 Note: This article presents historical elements from Gerasa’s development between the 1st-2nd centuries AD, with some details drawn from structures and institutions that evolved throughout this period.